LZeroAnalytics/thornode/docs/concepts/asset-notation.md

 ### Synthetic Assets

-- [Synthetic Assets](https://docs.thorchain.org/thorchain-finance/synthetic-asset-model) are denoted as `CHAIN/ASSET` instead of `CHAIN.ASSET, e`.g.
-Synthetic BTC is `BTC/BTC` and Synthetic USDT is `ETH/USDT.` While Synthetic assets live on the THORChain blockchain, they retain their CHAIN identifier.
+- [Synthetic Assets](https://docs.thorchain.org/thorchain-finance/synthetic-asset-model) are denoted as `CHAIN/ASSET` instead of `CHAIN.ASSET`, e.g. Synthetic BTC is `BTC/BTC` and Synthetic USDT is `ETH/USDT.` While Synthetic assets live on the THORChain blockchain, they retain their CHAIN identifier.
 - Synthetic Assets can only be created from THORChain-supported L1 assets and are only denoted as `CHAIN/ASSET`, no ticker or ID is required.
 - Chain differentiation is also used for Synthetics, e.g. `ETH/USDC` and `AVAX/USDC` are different Synthetic assets created and redeemable on different chains.

+### Trade Assets

+- Trade Assets are held within a Trade Account and are created from Layer1 assets, denoted as `CHAIN~ASSET`.
+The Bitcoin trading asset is `BTC~BTC`.
+- Unlike synths which are minted as coins in the Cosmos bank module, trade asset balances are recorded in a custom keeper and cannot be transfer from one native address to another.

-### **Derived Assets**
+### Derived Assets

 - Derived Assets, currently specific to Lending, are denoted as `THOR.ASSET.` E.g. `THOR.BTC` is Derived Bitcoin.
 - All Derived Assets live on the THORChain blockchain and do not have a Chain identifier.